Kathy Toll in Mimulus

 Visitor Information

-Reserve users must adhere to the Reserve's procedures and rules.
+Reserve users must adhere to the Reserve's use procedures and rules.
 These rules have been developed by the University in partnership with the primary landowner, Homestake Mining Company of California.

 LIABILITY WAIVER

 Before visiting the reserve for the first time, all persons must read and sign the Natural Reserve System Waiver of Liability, Assumption of Risk, and Indemnity Agreement.
 Classes not affiliated with the University of California should obtain and return waivers before the class arrives.
 A parent or legal guardian must sign the release agreements for minors.
+Larger groups can have participants sign a group waiver.
+Give completed waivers to the Reserve Director.

 FEES

-RESERVE RULES
+ADDITIONAL RESERVE RULES

-2. STUDY SITES
+1. WORK OR STUDY SITES

-3. GUESTS
+2. GUESTS

-4. NO SMOKING on the reserve.
+3. NO SMOKING on the reserve.

-5. CAMPING and CAMPFIRES
+4. CAMPING and CAMPFIRES

-1. Camping is by permission only.
-The Reiff Creek campground is available to approved Reserve users; if you need to spend the night in a tent or camper elsewhere on the Reserve, arrange this with Reserve staff.
+The Reiff Creek campground is available for setting up your own tent.
+If you need to spend the night in a tent or camper elsewhere on the Reserve, arrange this with Reserve staff.
+No campfires or campstoves are allowed without permission from the Resident Directors.
+This is a high fire-hazard area.

-6. PETS
+5. PETS

 Pets are not allowed anywhere on the Reserve without permission from the Director.

-7. DRIVING ON THE RESERVE
+6. DRIVING ON THE RESERVE

-8. GATES
+7. GATES

 1. The gate combination changes regularly.
 Ask for the current gate combo when you notify the Director of your next visit.
+The gate code you are provided will open the combo locks with yellow reflective tape on all gates to which you have access.

 2. Close all gates behind you, even if you found a gate open.
 Never leave open any gate that you opened, even if there is another person a few minutes behind you.
 One exception: the main gate to the field station is kept open between the hours of 6:30 am - 4:00 pm on weekdays.
 If you find it open outside of those hours, please close it.